Wiggins delivers on both ends, Warriors lead NBA Finals 3-2

 Jaylen Brown was 2 for 11 to start the game and finished with 18 points on 5-of-18 shooting and missed all five of his 3-point tries.

-Tatum gave Boston its first 3-pointer on the night 4:34 before halftime and the Celtics were 11 of 32 from deep overall.
+Tatum gave Boston its first 3-pointer on the night 4:34 before halftime and the Celtics wound up 11 of 32 from deep overall.
+The Celtics were sloppy in stretches, committing 18 turnovers.

+“When we’re at our best, it’s simple ball movement.
+I think the third quarter showed that.
+The drive and kick was beautiful, was working, getting guys wide-open shots,” coach Ime Udoka said.

 KLAY’S DAY

-Thompson shot 7 for 14 with 5 3-pointers in another shining playoff moment.
+Thompson shot 7 for 14 with five 3-pointers in another shining playoff moment.

 Monday marked exactly three years since Thompson tore the ACL in his left knee and had surgery before later tearing his right Achilles tendon while working back from the first injury — forcing him to miss more than 2 1/2 years.